Tiebout sorting in online communities

-The closest papers to our own (in a mathematical sense) are \cite{sethi2004inequality} and \cite{BanzhafWalsh:2013:JUE}.
-The key difference is that platforms (neighborhoods) do not have capacity constraints in our model.
-While capacity constraints on locations seems intuitive for physical neighborhoods and maybe even some online platforms, it has the unfortunate consequence that every assignment is a Nash equilibrium when the measure of agents equals the measure of slots - the reason being that every slot other than one's own is occupied so there is nowhere to move to.
-For this reason, both models are general equilibrium models.
-Further, both models are static and always have at least two equilibria, and so there is an equilibrium selection problem.
-By using dynamic equilibrium selection techniques we remove this issue and so can study welfare properties of the selected equilibrium and perform comparative statics on it.
-Not restricting ourselves to settings with capacity constraints also means that our model better captures most online communities, such as virtual worlds, dating sites, chat-boards, and social media networks.
+The paper closest to our own, in an economic sense, is \cite{BanzhafWalsh:2013:JUE} that considers the link between place-based investments and neighborhood tipping.\footnote{See also the related work of \cite{sethi2004inequality}.} In their model, individuals choose physical locations and have preferences both over demographic composition and location-based public goods.\footnote{In fact, their model is rich enough to allow for heterogeneity within each type.} The key difference is that the platforms in our model (the equivalent of neighborhoods) do not have capacity constraints.\footnote{Not restricting ourselves to settings with capacity constraints means that our model is a better fit for many online communities, such as virtual worlds, free dating sites, chat-boards, forums, and social media networks.} While capacity constraints for locations seems intuitive for physical neighborhoods and maybe even some online platforms, it has the consequence that every assignment is a Nash equilibrium when the measure of agents equals the measure of slots - the reason being that every slot other than one's own is occupied so there is nowhere to move to.\footnote{Chapter 1 of \cite{Young:2001:} describes a game-theoretic model of segregation that circumvents this issue by allowing cooperative behaviour.
+Specifically, individuals are connected via a social network, and, despite the total number of individuals equalling the total number of slots, relocation is possible because pairs of players can ``swap'' homes when it is Pareto improving to do so.} For this reason, the \cite{BanzhafWalsh:2013:JUE} model is a general equilibrium model and not game-theoretic.
+Moreover, their model is static and always has at least two equilibria, and so there is an equilibrium selection problem.
+By using dynamic equilibrium selection techniques, we remove this issue and so can study welfare properties of the selected equilibrium and perform comparative statics on it.